vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/best-meeting-point.md

 <blockquote>
 <p>
 O(M * N) Where <br />
-M is total number of rows in an input array
+M is total number of rows in an input array <br />
-N is total number of cols in an input array
+N is total number of cols in an input array <br />
 </p>
 </blockquote>